carltonj2000/users-stickers-client/README.md

 The server side code associated with this client is in [this git repo](https://github.com/carltonj2000/users-stickers-CRUD.git).

+The client and server has matching tags for revisions of the code that should be run together.

 # History

 - The code in this repo was forked from